-Annually during preparation of the next year's budget we have discussed the need to replace aging equipment.
+Annually, during preparation of the next year's budget, we have discussed the need to replace aging equipment.
 The department has submitted several grant requests through AFG to replace all of our rescue tools, but have been unsuccessful.
-The Department can operate with our existing extrication tools, but will need to make provisions for replacement if efforts to receive grants are unsuccessful.
+In 2023, the department was awarded grant funding from Yakima County ARPA funds to replace 2 sets of light-weight, battery operated extrication tools.
+The department can operate with these two sets and our existing extrication tools, but will need to make provisions for replacement if efforts to receive other grants are unsuccessful.